ChrisNakayama/Age/README.md

 Technologies Used:

 HTML, CSS and Javascript.
-The diractories used are Bootstrap.css for css and jQuery 3.6.0 for JavaScript.
+The directories used are Bootstrap.css for css and jQuery 3.6.0 for JavaScript.

-License: MIT
+License:  2022 Christopher Nakayama MIT

 **Specs: